Your partners in education

-A selection committee reviews the applications and then invites a group of finalists to participate in interviews.
+A selection committee will review the applications and invite finalists to participate in interviews.
 Delegates are chosen through an application process based on scholastic achievement, community and school involvement, and interpersonal and interview skills.

 Chosen delegates will travel to Washington D.C. with other WYT delegates from Georgia.
 Georgia’s delegation includes about 100 students selected by electric cooperatives from across the state.
 In Washington, the students will join about 1,500 other WYT delegates from all over the nation.

 Washington Youth Tour 2020 will take place June 18-25.

 The Walter Harrison Scholarship is offered through NGEMC in partnership with Georgia Electric Membership Corporation (GEMC).
 The application will be available on this website in the fall.

 The scholarship is available to high school seniors who have been accepted to an accredited Georgia college, university or technical school or any undergraduate student currently enrolled in an aforementioned school.
 This scholarship was created in 1985 to honor the late Walter Harrison, a pioneer in bringing electricity to rural Georgia.